healthforge/s3-multikey-buildkite-plugin/README.md

 ## Keys

-Keys must be listed in a `multikey` file located in the pipeline folder of the s3 secrets bucket (e.g. `s3://secrets-bucket/my-pipeline/multikey`).
+Keys must be listed in a `multikey.conf` file located in the pipeline folder of the s3 secrets bucket (e.g. `s3://secrets-bucket/my-pipeline/multikey.conf`).

-An example multikey file:
+An example `multikey.conf` (2 column csv) file:

 ```
-bitbucket healthforge/my-repo
+bitbucket,healthforge/my-repo
-github acme/another-repo
+github,acme/another-repo
 ```

 Private keys should then be placed in a `multikey` folder also within the pipeline folder.
 Key filenames